michalstefanow/mcp-bitcoin-server/memory-bank/activeContext.md

 - `WALLET_PASSWORD` environment variable required for planned key encryption.

 ## Communication Notes
-- Memory bank now accurately reflects the scaffolded state.
+- Memory bank now accurately reflects the scaffolded state, including the Jest setup.
-- Next step is implementing core key management and the `get_address` tool logic.
+- Next step is implementing core key management and the `get_address` tool logic, followed by writing tests for it.